 Danny and his twin sister, Chrissy were born at The Gentle Barn from a mom rescued from the backyard butcher.
 Unlike their mom, they will only know kindness, respect, safety and love and get to stay together for the rest of their lives at The Gentle Barn and get the care all animals deserve.

 Darling was born a twin and rejected by her mom.
-Her human mom could not care for her because she was recovering from a surgery.
 With no one else to care for her and nowhere else to go, she came home to The Gentle Barn where we raised her, bottle fed her and became her family.
-She has already won the hearts of us all.
+She is now big and strong and has won the hearts of all us.

 Emily was rescued from a backyard butcher where she was starving, scared and very sick.
 When we brought her home it took a long time for her fever to break and for her to gain weight.
-Her nose ran for weeks and she looked so lethargic and depressed.
-Finally the life came back into her eyes and the hope came back into her heart.
+Her nose ran for weeks and she seemed lethargic and depressed.
+After months of round the clock care, finally the life came back into her eyes and the hope came back into her heart.
 Now she is very friendly and follows us around for treats and attention.
-Emily is available for adoption to a loving family as a pet only.

 Faith was rescued from the dairy industry.
 She was taken away from her mom at only a day old so the breast milk she needed could be taken for humans, put into a veal crate, and while she was there had untreated conjunctivitis that caused her to go blind.
 When she came to The Gentle Barn she would spin in circles, never having walked a straight line before.
 With the help of our volunteers, Faith learned not only how to walk a straight line but how to run, play and receive love.
 She is now happy, healthy and loves people!